Committee for a Responsible Federal Budget: 2000s and 2010s

-CRFB was also host of the Peterson-Pew Commission on Budget Reform, which released its initial report, "Red Ink Rising," in December 2009 and its second report, "Getting Back in the Black," in November 2010.
+In late 2008, CRFB received support from The Peter G. Peterson Foundation and the Pew Charitable Trusts to create a new commission that would explore options for reforming the federal budget process, the Peterson-Pew Commission on Budget Reform.
+The Commission released its initial report, "Red Ink Rising," in December 2009 and its second report, "Getting Back in the Black," in November 2010.